Orange Collective

 Repeat-founder DNA

-William is a 2x founding engineer (ezML, Relixir) — has shipped early-stage products before, including running GTM at Relixir.
+William founded ezML and was a founding engineer at Relixir (YC X25) — has shipped early-stage products before, including running GTM at Relixir.

 Compliance research background